-Alliant is not alone: it has been true for some time that very few US utility companies have committed to making the $CO_2$ reductions needed to limit global warming to $1.5^{\circ}C$ .
-This not only exacerbates climate change but creates costs when fossil-fuel plants are retired earlier than anticipated.
-If goals to limit global warming are to be achieved, the asset values of fossil-fuel-focused generators such as Alliant are at risk over the medium term.
+Alliant is not alone: it has been true for some time that very few US utility companies have committed to making the CO2 reductions needed to limit global warming to 1.5°C. This not only exacerbates climate change but creates costs when fossil-fuel plants are retired earlier than anticipated.

 As electricity demand grows modestly, new capacity will primarily be driven by the retirement of older, less-efficient fossil-fuel plants (primarily coal ones), the near-term availability of federal and state-level renewable energy tax credits and the continued decline in the cost of renewable generation.

-While the current US President has not been supportive of the climate-change agenda, the dynamics at the state-level are different.
-For example, Wisconsin's Governor signed an executive order in August 2019 to set the state on a path to reach 100% carbon-free electricity by 2050.
-Moreover, the political climate could change significantly after the November election: Democratic Presidential nominee Joe Biden wants to achieve carbon-neutral electricity generation by 2035.
+While the former US president was hostile to the climate change agenda, the dynamics at the state-level differed.
+And with the election of President Biden, the political climate has also changed dramatically.
+The new president kicked off his tenure with a raft of executive orders and formally resubmitted the United Stated to re-join the Paris Agreement.